Utils

 ):

-Save patch-based training and inference configuration to a pickle file.
+Save patch-based training and inference configuration to a JSON file.

-Args: pkl_fn: Path to save the pickle file. patch_size: Size of patches [x, y, z]. patch_overlap: Overlap for inference (int, float 0-1, or list). aggregation_mode: GridAggregator mode (‘crop’, ‘average’, ‘hann’). apply_reorder: Whether to reorder to canonical (RAS+) orientation. target_spacing: Target voxel spacing [x, y, z]. sampler_type: Type of sampler used during training. label_probabilities: Label probabilities for LabelSampler. samples_per_volume: Number of patches extracted per volume during training. queue_length: Maximum number of patches in queue buffer. queue_num_workers: Number of workers for parallel patch extraction. keep_largest_component: If True, keep only the largest connected component in binary segmentation predictions during inference.
+Args: config_fn: Path to save the config file. patch_size: Size of patches [x, y, z]. patch_overlap: Overlap for inference (int, float 0-1, or list). aggregation_mode: GridAggregator mode (‘crop’, ‘average’, ‘hann’). apply_reorder: Whether to reorder to canonical (RAS+) orientation. target_spacing: Target voxel spacing [x, y, z]. sampler_type: Type of sampler used during training. label_probabilities: Label probabilities for LabelSampler. samples_per_volume: Number of patches extracted per volume during training. queue_length: Maximum number of patches in queue buffer. queue_num_workers: Number of workers for parallel patch extraction. keep_largest_component: If True, keep only the largest connected component in binary segmentation predictions during inference. normalization: List of normalization specs (from PatchConfig.normalization) to persist, so inference can reconstruct the same pre-inference normalization.

 source